Fred Gordon

-Weldon Frederick Kenneth Gordon (May 6, 1900 — November 26, 1985) was Canadian ice hockey right winger.
+Weldon Frederick Kenneth Gordon (May 6, 1900 — November 26, 1985) was a Canadian ice hockey right winger.
 He played in 80 National Hockey League games for the Detroit Cougars and the Boston Bruins.
 He later coached the Tulsa Oilers of the American Hockey Association.

 Professional career

 Minor league hockey

 Gordon starting play for the 1921–22 season with the Indian Head Tigers of the Regina City Senior League.
 He scored 12 goals in 9 games with the club and would return the following season.
 He continued his scoring pace and was moved to the Brandon Regals for the 1923–24 season.
 He scored 9 points that season and was noticed by the Saskatoon Shieks of the Western Canada Hockey League.
 He was signed to a contract and Gordon joined the Shieks for the 1924–25 and 1925–26 seasons.
 He did not produce as much as the management would have liked and was traded on October 27, 1926 to the Detroit Cougars.